naia-lib/naia/faq/README.md

   - There is a plan to separate those two parts
 - `adapters` contains actual ECS implementations.
 Naia doesn't work as is and needs to combine with an external ECS tool.

-### Is naia compatible with other transport layers
+### Is naia compatible with other transport layers?

 No. Naia is currently only compatible with `naia-socket`, but there are plans to make it abstract over any transport layer.